nour-s/fleet-management/readme.md

 `Mermaid` is supported by Github if you inserted it in Markdown files.
 You can also install a VS Code client that can render Mermaid diagrams in Markdown files.
 Check this article for more information [Mermaid in Github](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/)

-What is missing:

-- Wrong state changes (such as unloading an unloaded shipment)
-- Unload the last package while it sack is still loaded.

-- A sack might be unloaded in the previous destination.
-- I use RestClient
-- How are you going to validate what is the status of "P8988000120" (that remained Created) ?
-- Database reset on every run.
-- Readme.Me
-- I use domain driven design
-- I use TDD
-- Commands to run
-- Docker